MBA Comparison, Updated June 2026

 ACBSP (Accreditation Council for Business Schools and Programmes) is the next tier.
 It accredits roughly 1,200 business programmes worldwide, including most of the cheap-online tier we cover here (WGU, SNHU, Liberty, Fort Hays, ENMU).
 The review is less research-focused and more teaching-focused, which is appropriate for the master's-of-management market that ACBSP serves.
 ACBSP MBAs are accepted by most employers and most graduate-business pathways.
 They are not a guaranteed signal for elite consulting and front-office finance recruiters.

-The practical implication for a cheap-MBA shopper: if you are doing the MBA for an internal promotion, a small-business operating role, or a function shift inside your current employer, ACBSP at WGU or SNHU is fine and the $4,755 to $9,510 price tag dominates.
-If you are doing the MBA to break into management consulting or front-office finance, the calculus shifts and UF Online's AACSB MBA at $6,208 (for Florida residents) becomes the price-sensitive AACSB pick.
-Mississippi State's AACSB MBA at roughly $15,400 is the next-cheapest national-rate AACSB option.
+The practical implication for a cheap-MBA shopper: if you are doing the MBA for an internal promotion, a small-business operating role, or a function shift inside your current employer, ACBSP at WGU or SNHU is fine and the $4,805 to $9,610 price tag dominates.
+If you are doing the MBA to break into management consulting or front-office finance, the calculus shifts toward an AACSB programme.
+The cheapest AACSB online MBAs are public-university options such as Mississippi State (around $25,000); the brand-name AACSB programmes (including UF Warrington's roughly $49,000 one-year online MBA, which charges the same flat rate for all residencies) cost considerably more but carry a stronger recruiting signal.

 The WGU Competency-Based Maths